elydre/profanOS/README.md

 All the ports are available with the command `make addons` / `make waddons` (all ports) or by building them manually.

+### Libraries

+Libraries are loaded from disk.
+Currently the libraries are not dynamically linked, they are loaded only once and are shared between all processes.

+- Internal libraries: devio, filesys, fmopen, panda, profan, vgui
+- Standard libraries: math, setjmp, stdio, stdlib, string, time, unistd

 ## Real-Hardware

 profanOS works on pc with legacy bios but not with uefi.
 However profanOS